 Can you really be a great mum, have a great career and be a supportive partner?

 Recently I have been struggling with how you do it all.
+Can you be a mum and a businesswoman at the same time?
 Some people think you can, but I’m beginning to really wonder if it is at all possible.
 Let me explain.

-Last year I took a step back from the business, for two reasons: to spend more time with my kids (aged 18 months, 4.5 and 6.5), and also to give my husband a chance to focus on his career.
+Last year I took a step back from the business for two reasons.
+Firstly, to spend more time with my kids (aged 18 months, 4.5 and 6.5), and secondly, to give my husband a chance to focus on his career.
 I thought it would be easy.
 But it wasn’t so simple.

 Don’t get me wrong – I loved working full-time.
-I love the lunches, the after-work drinks, the work wardrobe (and the requirement to get out of your PJs).
+I loved the lunches, the after-work drinks, the work wardrobe (and the requirement to get out of your PJs).
 I even enjoyed the peace and quiet of the commute (who doesn’t love time to think?).
-But I had that awful feeling that one day I would wake up and the kids would be teenagers, and I would wonder: ‘where did the time go?’.
-I didn’t want to regret working too hard, and sacrificing time with the kids for money in the bank account.
+But I had that awful feeling that one day I would wake up and the kids would be teenagers, and I’d wonder: ‘where did the time go?’.
+I didn’t want to regret working too hard, and sacrificing time with the kids for money in the bank.

 But then I found days when my kids were at school, and my youngest at a playgroup followed by a long nap – and I literally had nothing to do.
 Nothing to achieve, no boxes to tick.
 For someone who was used to managing a team of 30 staff, a massive workload, demanding clients, and three kids – the quiet was difficult.

 So I tried my hand at part-time work.
 Writing a few articles here and there.
 This was okay, but I discovered I am an all-in or all-out kinda girl.